The 7 Best Payment Gateways for Your Ecommerce Website in 2019

 Braintree is best known for its smooth checkout experience, which provides a high level of safety that encourages repeat orders.
 That’s why we often use Braintree and recommend it to our clients.

 Authorize.Net won the trust of small and medium-sized companies by providing them an affordable and secure payment service.
-Its main advantage is in its simplicity.
+Its main advantage is its simplicity.
 Authorize.net is much easier to set up compared to PayPal and Stripe.

 Available in 25 countries, Stripe delivers great payment services.
 If you’re looking to bill customers on a recurring basis, set up a marketplace, or simply accept payments, Stripe can do it all as a fully integrated, global payments platform.